Logarithmic Enriques varieties: Examples

 \subsection{Known examples of Enriques manifolds}

 There is a wide diversity of geometric constructions of Enriques surfaces, we refer for instance to~\cite{CossecDolgachev, Dolgachev, Mukai}.
-However, in higher dimension quite few geometric constructions of nonsingular Enriques varieties do exist.
+However, in higher dimension only a few geometric constructions of nonsingular Enriques varieties exist.
 We briefly review the constructions given in~\cite{BNWS, OS1} and give some new examples using similar methods.